CompCogNeuro/sims/README.md

 * `sir`: Store/Ignore/Recall Task - Updating and Maintenance in more complex PFC model (Questions **10.7 -- 10.8**)

 # Python

+**Note:** version 1.3.2 does not work with python at this point.
+The previous 1.3.1 version should still work.

 Running the sims under Python uses a compiled version of the underlying Go-based simulation infrastructure (i.e., all of [emer](https://github.com/emer) and all of [GoGi](https://github.com/goki/gi) ) that links in a specific version of Python, in the form of an executable file named `pyleabra`.
 The pyleabra executable is just like a `python3` executable in all other respects.